Skip to Main Content

 Cantonese Cooking at Its Most Considered

 Tsim Sha Tsui positions itself as Kowloon's commercial and cultural anchor, with MTR access, hotel clusters, and a dining scene that runs from fast-casual noodle shops to rooms carrying international recognition.
-Within that range, Sun Tung Lok occupies a tier that is increasingly rare in Hong Kong: a Michelin-recognised Cantonese house operating at a price point that places it well below the city's top-end banquet rooms, while consistently drawing the kind of awards attention — a Michelin star in 2024, 77 points on La Liste in both 2025 and 2026, and a ranked position on Opinionated About Dining's Asia list — that its more expensive peers work hard to secure.
+Within that range, Sun Tung Lok occupies a tier that is increasingly rare in Hong Kong: a Michelin-recognised Cantonese house operating at a price point that places it well below the city's top-end banquet rooms, while consistently drawing awards attention including a Michelin star, 77 points on La Liste in both 2025 and 2026, and a ranked position on Opinionated About Dining's Asia list.

 That gap between recognition and price is the editorial fact worth registering first.
 Across Hong Kong, the Michelin-starred Cantonese tier tends to track upward toward set menus priced for corporate dining or ceremonial occasions.
 Sun Tung Lok, at a $$ price range, sits at the lower end of that tier, making it one of the more accessible entry points into Hong Kong's formally recognised Cantonese dining.
 For a city where a single person's bill at a comparable room can run three or four times higher, that positioning matters.